 Programming, like any skill, comes with practice.
 I know many of us feel prepared with classwork, but I want to stress the importance of preparation outside of class.
 Practicing programming on your own to challenge yourself is the only way to improve beyond the average.
 This is why I want to announce my new programming problem articles—a biweekly series, showing a programming problem, and how to solve it.
-My solutions aim to be the fastest and simplest but not the most efficient because I’m not that talented, and the simplest answer can lead to more impressive solutions.
+My solutions aim to be the simplest but not the most efficient, because I’m not that talented, and the simplest answer can lead to more understood solutions.
 It is easy to understand a brute force or basic solution, and then you get an idea of how to solve the whole problem.
 I am using C#, although any programming language will do.
-Today I will not be giving a problem but rather introducing other places to receive practice problems.
+Today I will not be giving a problem, but rather introducing other places to receive practice problems.

 I have decided to rank each question based on grade levels.
 This way, you can compare your level with where you could be (not should, will, or could are better language).
 Therefore questions will be ranked freshman, sophomore, junior, and senior based on the classes scheduled for each grade level.
 For example, a binary search would be labeled freshmen as it’s taught in intro to cs.
 While balancing a binary tree would be junior or senior level.

 I want to use this first article to introduce and evaluate other practice problem environments and find the easiest questions.
 Finding what their range of difficulty will help you decide if this site is best for you.
 Once you have one you like, you can improve with or without my future articles.

 - – Terrible site UI